Continuity of extensions of Lipschitz maps: Sharp rate of continuity of extensions of Lipschitz maps

 Let $A\subset B\subset \mathbb{R}^n$, $n\in\mathbb{N}$.
 In this section we shall prove that given any $1$-Lipschitz maps $v\colon\mathbb{R}^n\to \mathbb{R}^m$, for $m \in\mathbb{N}$, and $u\colon A\to\mathbb{R}^m$, such that

 there exists a $1$-Lipschitz extension $\tilde{u}\colon B\to\mathbb{R}^m$ of $u$, that is $\tilde{u}(x)=u(x)$ for $x\in A$, such that

 Here by $d_v(A,B)$ we denote the number

-Note that for $1$-Lipschitz functions we have $d_v(A,B)\leq \mathrm{diam}(B)$.
-We shall also give an example of a functions $u,v$ such that the bound is attained.
+Note that for $1$-Lipschitz functions $v$ we have $d_v(A,B)\leq \mathrm{diam}(B)$.
+We shall also give an example of functions $u,v$ such that the bound is attained.
 This is to say, $u,v$ are such that for any $1$-Lipschitz extension $\tilde{u}$ of $u$ we have equality in (\ref{eqn:lipsharp}).
-In particular, we cannot hope, in general, for any bound if $d_v(A,B)$ is infinite.
+Moreover, as we shall show, we cannot hope, in general, for any bound, if $d_v(A,B)$ is infinite.